liv-ac-uk/comp122/labs/accessibility/README.md

 Luckily we can force people to use our software correctly with access modifiers.

+Make sure that the `updateGrade()` method can only accept grades from `0`-`30` and will otherwise print an error to the terminal and do nothing.

 {% next %}

 ## Privacy is Important